fstnetwork/module-api/API_Reference/Issuer/getSmartTokenInfo.md

     - **`denominator`** \<string>
       - The denominator of this fraction.
   - **`website`** \<string>
-    - Smart Token related website.
+    - The Smart Token related website.
   - **`proofOfContract`** \<File>
     - **`ipfs`** \<string>
-      - Information of the proof of contract ipfs link.
+      - Information of the contract's ipfs link.
   - **`logo`** \<File>
     - **`ipfs`** \<string>
       - Information of the Smart Token logo's ipfs link.